The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Ensuring the quality of data collection

 Determining the quality of data in case study research requires careful planning and execution.
-It's crucial to ensure that the data is reliable, accurate, and relevant to the research question.
+Ensure that the data is reliable, accurate, and relevant to the research question.
 This involves selecting appropriate methods of collecting data, properly training interviewers or observers, and systematically recording and storing the data.
 It also includes considering ethical issues related to collecting and handling data, such as obtaining informed consent and ensuring the privacy and confidentiality of the participants.

 Data analysis